downthemall/downthemall/Readme.md

 Afterwards there is two important commands to run

   * `yarn watch` - This will run the webpack bundler in watch mode, updating bundles as you change the source.
   * `yarn webext` - This will run the WebExtension in a development profile using the [`web-ext` tool from mozilla](https://www.npmjs.com/package/web-ext) (which you need to install separately).
+This will use the directory `../dtalite.p` to keep a development profile.
+You might need to create this directory before you use this command first.

+Please note: You have to run `yarn watch` (at least once) as it builds the actual script bundles.

 Alternative, you can also `yarn build`, which then builds an *unsigned* zip that you can then install permanently in a browser that does not enforce signing (i.e. Nightly or the Unbranded Firefox).